aarafat27/AI-Research-Ideas/README.md

    **Objectives:** Study optimization methods tailored for federated learning, where data remains decentralized, and models are updated across distributed devices.
    > **Hypothesis:** Federated learning optimization methods will be able to achieve near-global optimization while preserving data privacy and reducing computational cost.

-6. **Stochastic Optimization for Non-differentiable Functions.**
+### 6. Stochastic Optimization for Non-differentiable Functions.
 **Objectives:** Explore the effectiveness of stochastic gradient-based optimization methods for functions that are not differentiable, such as in combinatorial optimization problems.
-**Hypothesis:** Stochastic optimization methods like Simulated Annealing and Particle Swarm Optimization can significantly improve performance in non-differentiable function spaces.
+> **Hypothesis:** Stochastic optimization methods like Simulated Annealing and Particle Swarm Optimization can significantly improve performance in non-differentiable function spaces.

 7. **Multi-agent Optimization in Complex Environments**
 **Objectives:** Develop methods for optimizing the behaviors of multiple agents interacting in a shared environment, focusing on real-world applications such as traffic management and smart cities.